pierrepo/mdner/README.md

 ### Hardware

 For the GPU code, it's essential to have a relatively new Nvidia GPU that has a minimum memory capacity of 8.0 GiB.
+SpaCy is compatible with CUDA 12.x.
+This means that a CUDA 12.x environment must be configured on your system, with the necessary CUDA drivers and libraries.
 No specific requirements are needed for the CPU code.
 To use spaCy, see the [spaCy documentation](https://spacy.io/usage).

 ## 📦 Setup your environment